csurgay/ansible-training/lessons/17_Tags/README.md

 #### Example: Skipping Tasks in Specific Environments

 Tags can also help when deploying to different environments (dev, QA, UAT, prod).
-You can skip certain tasks in non-development environments:
+You can skip certain Tasks in non-development environments:
 ```yaml
 ---
 - name: App Deployment